 3DCoatPrint as the title says was designed to help you make print-ready 3D assets.
 Everything is commited to this purpose.
 Completely Free for Hobby or Commercial use if the 3D models you create are intended to be 3D-Printed.
 Other commercial use is not permitted, but you can use it for hobby.

 No, it's the Sculpting toolset only.
 However, you can use various shaders for different parts.

 Yes, just go to Edit -> Set Print Area.

-3DCoatPrint's main goal is to make you able to create 3d assets that will fit your printer's area and will avoid any potential problems that may occur during the printing process.
-You might need to load the exported from 3DCoatPrint object to your 3d printer's software.
+3DCoatPrint's main goal is to enable you to create 3D assets that will fit your printer's area and to ensure you avoid any potential problems that may occur throughout the printing process.
+You might need to load the object exported from 3DCoatPrint to your native 3D printer's software.